 Sitebulb is a desktop crawler, and proud of it.
-However, should you wish to pair it with a cloud computing service, such as AWS, you'll have yourself a very powerful cloud crawler, at a fraction of the price of 'enterprise' crawler software.
+However, should you wish to pair it with a VPS, or a cloud computing service like AWS, you'll have yourself a very powerful cloud crawler, at a fraction of the price of 'enterprise' crawler software.

 If you've never set up an AWS instance before, this is the guide for you - I'll show you exactly how to do it, which buttons to press and which bits you can safely ignore.
 Any Czech readers out there, I refer you to an equivalent guide by the awesome Zdeněk Dvořák.